Ernxst/svelte-query-params/README.md

 ## Features

-- **Reactivity**: The library leverages Svelte's new runes reactivity system, providing a reactive object that reflects the current state of query parameters.
+- **Reactivity**: The library providies a reactive object that reflects the current state of query parameters.

 - **Browser and Server Support**: The utility is designed to work seamlessly in both browser and server environments.